kenballus/cs50-sp-public/assignments/03_hexdump/assignment.md

 ```
 should give exactly the same output, byte-for-byte.

+Your program should not use libc at all.
+That is, you should define `_start`, and compile with `-nostdlib` and `-static`.

 ### Notes:
 - You don't need to support any of the command-line options that `hexdump` can take.
 - You don't need to error-check your `read` and `write` syscalls.
 Just assume that they worked.